Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 - For people with advanced stage NSCLC, a palliative care program started at the time of diagnosis and continued throughout the continuum of care (combined with standard cancer treatments) has shown to improve survival, quality of life, and mood.

 Although lung cancer accounts for only 13% of all newly-diagnosed cancers in the United States, it is the leading cause of cancer death in American men and women.
 Globally, lung cancer is the first cause of cancer death in men and is only surpassed by breast cancer in women.
 It is more deadly than colon, breast, and prostate cancers combined.
-About 160,000 people die from lung cancer each year.
+Over 140,000 people die from lung cancer each year.
 Death rates have been declining in men and women over the past decade.

 The LungsThe lungs are 2 spongy organs surrounded by a thin moist membrane called the

 pleura.
 Each lung is composed of smooth, shiny lobes: the right lung has 3 lobes, and the left has 2.
 About 90% of the lung is filled with air.
 Only 10% is solid tissue.

 trachea(the windpipe) into the lung through flexible airways called